top of page

 6. Pour the batter into the prepared baking pan, and top with the reserved sesame seeds.

-7. Bake for 35 mins, until a toothpick inserted into the center, comes out dry.
-You may need to bake for 3-5 minutes if you prefer a darker and dryer loaf.
+7. Bake for 35 minutes, until a toothpick inserted into the center comes out dry.
+If you prefer a darker and dryer loaf, you may need to bake for 3-5 minutes.

 8. When fully baked, transfer to a cooling rack.

-9. Enjoy within 5 days at room temperature or freeze.
+9. Enjoy within five days at room temperature or freeze.

 Notes

-• You can improvise with the added seeds, and instead of ground flaxseeds and sesame seeds, add 3 Tablespoons of whole flax seeds and sunflower seeds.
+• You can improvise with the added seeds.
+Instead of ground flaxseeds and sesame seeds, add 3 Tablespoons of whole flax seeds and sunflower seeds.

-• If you wish to add nuts or other heavy stuff like raisins or dates –you will need to finely chop or ground it, otherwise, it will sink during baking and end up at the bottom of your loaf.
-Shop for this miraculous tahini loaf on our website or make it yourself!
+• If you wish to add nuts or other heavy ingredients like raisins or dates, you will need to finely chop or grind them.
+Otherwise, they will sink during baking and end up at the bottom of your loaf.

 Tahini Cookies

-I grew up eating sesame candies, and tahini-based sweets such as halvah.
-My mom used to bake tahini cookies when I was a kid in the 80's.
-So, when I started to sell tahini-centered creations at the Needham farmer’s market in the fall of 2017, it was natural to include tahini cookies in my offering.
+I grew up eating sesame candies and tahini-based sweets such as halvah.
+My mom used to bake tahini cookies when I was a kid in the 1980s.
+So, when I started selling tahini-centered creations at the Needham farmer’s market in the fall of 2017, it was natural to include tahini cookies in my offering.

-Many eyebrows were raised back then, but in the past six years or so, the word become fascinating with incorporating tahini into sweet baked goods.
-I wish I could credit that to my little farm stand, rather than social media channels that have played a definitive role in spreading such trends across the world.
+Many eyebrows were raised back then, but in the past six years or so, the word has become fascinating about incorporating tahini into sweet baked goods.
+I wish I could credit that to my little farm stand rather than to social media platforms that have played a definitive role in spreading such trends worldwide.

 Here, I'm sharing the original recipe, which, despite its simplicity, calls for some less common ingredients like whole Spelt flour and date syrup.
 If these items aren't staples in your pantry, consider this an opportunity to explore new ingredients.